CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 - Distributing the static content through S3 allows to offload most of the network usage to S3 and free up our applications running on ECS.
 EFS will not change anything as static content on EFS would still have to be distributed by our ECS instances
 - S3 does not work as overwrites are eventually consistent so the latest data will not always be read.
 Neptune is a graph database so it's not a good fit, ElastiCache could work but it's a better fit as a caching technology to enhance reads.
 Here, the best fit is RDS.
 - RDS Multi AZ helps with disaster recovery in case of an AZ failure.
 ElastiCache would definitely help with the read load, but would require a refactor of the application's core logic.
 DynamoDB with DAX would also probably help with the read load, but once again it would require a refactor of the application's core logic.
 Here, our only option to scale reads is to use RDS Read Replicas

+- Which of the following AWS services encrypts data at rest by default?
+(Choose 2) All data transferred between any type of gateway appliance and AWS storage is encrypted using SSL.
+By default, all data stored by AWS Storage Gateway in S3 is encrypted server-side with Amazon S3-Managed Encryption Keys (SSE-S3).
+Also, when using the file gateway, you can optionally configure each file share to have your objects encrypted with AWS KMS-Managed Keys using SSE-KMS.
+This is the reason why Option 1 is correct.

+Data stored in Amazon Glacier is protected by default; only vault owners have access to the Amazon Glacier resources they create.
+Amazon Glacier encrypts your data at rest by default and supports secure data transit with SSL.
+This is the reason why Option 4 is correct.

+Although Amazon RDS, ECS and Lambda all support encryption, you still have to enable and configure them first with tools like AWS KMS to encrypt the data at rest.

 # Resources